cweemeng/OpenShift---Manually-Deleting-namespace-stuck-in-Terminating-state/README.md

       Open a terminal window.
 Make sure you have already installed the OpenShift CLI (oc) binary.

   Step 2
-      Login to OpenShift cluster with the "Display Token" from the "Copy Login command" action found in the OpenShift Console, top, far right side
+      From the OpenShift Console, click the "Copy Login command" action found, at the top, far right side of the screen.
             <img src="/images/login_token.png" alt="Login Token"/><br>

+       It will open up to a new browser tab/window, showing "Display Token".
+Click on it and copy the credentials into the earlier terminal window.
+Credentials start with " oc login --...."

             <img src="/images/display_token.png" alt="Display Token"/>

   Step 3
        View the namespaces that are stuck in the Terminating state:<br>
             <b>oc get namespaces</b>

-  Step 3
+  Step 4
       Copy the content of the terminating namespace into a temporary file
             <b>oc get namespace "terminating-namespace" -o json > tmp.json </b>

-  Step 3
+  Step 5
       Edit your tmp.json file.
 Remove the kubernetes value from the finalizers field and save the file.

             vi tmp.json